annaelde/django-kit/readme.md

 ## About
 This is a kit I made to quickly set up a Django development environment in Windows.

 The set-up script creates a Python virtual environment and installs a list of packages, including Django.
 It configures PostgreSQL and Nginx using Docker.
 It prompts the user to install Vue.js and Webpack.
-Finally, it runs an application server using Waitress.
+Finally, it runs an application server using Django's development server.

 ## Requirements
 - Windows PowerShell